Through My Eyes. Again - Cover

 I smiled.
 “I’d display it in my bedroom to remind me of the friends I made on this trip.”

-After some consultation, I was given the nod and chose a poster.
-I rolled it tightly to fit in my suitcase hoping it would not get crushed.
+After some consultation, they agreed and I chose a poster.
+I rolled it up to fit in my suitcase, hoping it would not get crushed.

-After the days at the forest camp, we drove to Leipzig, where we were once again hosted by members of the FDJ at the University of Leipzig in Augustusplatz – near the Gewandhaus and the nearly brand-new Opera House, on whose steps Col’s father had been photographed.
+After two days at the forest camp, we drove to Leipzig, where we were once again hosted by members of the FDJ at the University of Leipzig in Augustusplatz – near the Gewandhaus and the almost brand-new Opera House, on whose steps Col’s father had been photographed.

-This time, our hosts spent a great deal of time with us.
-They were carefully dismissive of the central organisation as being stuck in the past – old fashioned as one of them said.
-Things might be loosening up in the Warsaw pact, or at least in east German young people.
-However, I caused a stir when I asked about a visit to Thomaskirche, where Bach was Kantor.
-The church in all its forms was officially regarded as a reactionary organisation and not something a proper party member would be associated with.
+Our hosts spent much more time with us.
+I gained the impression they were dismissive of the central organisation as being a bit stuck in the past – altmodisch – as one of them said.
+I sensed things might be about to loosen up in the Warsaw pact, or at least in the DDR.
+However, I caused a bit of a stir when I asked about a visit to Thomaskirche, where Bach was Kantor.
+The church in all its forms was regarded as a reactionary organisation and not something a proper FDJ member would be associated with.
 I didn’t receive an answer.

-To my delight, we were going to be treated to both a concert in the Gewandhaus and an opera – Mozart’s Die Zauberflöte.
-There were rolled eyes by my companions and Ginnie asked me why I loved classical music.
+Much to my delight, we were going to be treated to both a concert in the Gewandhaus and an opera – Mozart’s Die Zauberflöte.
+A few of my companions rolled their eyes at this and Ginnie asked me what I saw in classical music.
+I was a bit stumped how to answer without revealing too much.

-The concert featured Václav Neumann conducting Shostakovich’s seventh Symphony – The Leningrad Symphony.
-The program notes talked at length about the great suffering during the siege and the symphony’s first performance in the besieged city of Leningrad.
-I found this interesting programming, given the German audience, some of whom would have served in the Wehrmacht or had friends or relatives who had been involved on the Eastern Front during the war.
+The evening concert featured Václav Neumann conducting Shostakovich’s seventh Symphony – The Leningrad Symphony.
+The program notes talked at length about the people’s suffering during the Nazi siege and the symphony’s first performance in the besieged city of Leningrad.
+I found this interesting, given the German audience.
+Some of them would have served in the Wehrmacht or had friends or relatives who had been involved on the Eastern Front during the war.

-The following morning was a Sunday and I headed for Thomaskirche.
-Despite the early hour, there were people in Augustusplatz and I asked for directions.
+The following morning was a Sunday, and I was up early and walked out of the dormitory, heading for Thomaskirche.
+I saw a few people in Augustusplatz and so I asked one of them for directions.

-I set off towards Grimmaischer Straße, to be pulled up by a voice calling my name across the square.
-“William Johnstone.
+I set off towards Grimmaischer Straße, only to be pulled up by a voice calling my name in English, “William Johnstone.
 William Johnstone.
 Stop.”

 I turned round to see Fräulein Hartmann almost running to catch up with me.

-I waited for her and she arrived, dishevelled as if she had dressed hurriedly.
-When she reached me, she raked a hand through her hair.
+I waited for her and she arrived, dishevelled, as if she had dressed in haste.
+When she reached me, she took several deep breaths and raked a hand through her hair.

 “What are you doing, William?”

 “But you were told we would go everywhere as a group.
 You shouldn’t be out by yourself.”
-There was something in her voice behind the anger I was hearing.
+There was something else in her voice behind the anger.

 “Why not?
 Is it dangerous here in Leipzig?”
-Irresistible, despite knowing twisting her tail was a dangerous game.
+I knew I was twisting her tail, but I couldn’t resist.

 “Of course not.
 The whole of the DDR is peaceful and safe.”